nicoscha/Oscilloscope-Music-Toolbox/README.md

 # Oscilloscope-Music-Toolbox
-Tools to create oscilloscope music
+Tools to create oscilloscope music with python

+WIP